codywall/lindseywall-site/README.md

-# Built HTML, CSS, Sass, and Javascript and hosted on Netlify.
+# Built with HTML, CSS, Sass, and Javascript and hosted on Netlify.